jabt1998/planet-frontend/README.md

 Firstly, when posting the users inputed planet to the API I passed this function into a useEffect.
 This then started to created multiple responses and was continuely adding the same planet to the bottom of the table.
 To solve this I attached the function to a submit button so that it would only be called once.

-Secondly, when posting data to the API I was passing through key value pairs nested within a key and thus, running into erros.
+Secondly, when posting data to the API I was passing through key value pairs nested within a key and thus, running into errors.
 By using postman I could analyse the problem and then send through just the correct key value pairs.

 Thirdly, when posting the data one of the key value pairs passed through is a boolean.
 I was passing this through to the API as a string and thus it was coming back as undefined.
 To solve this I used a checkbox for this input and this posted the key value pair as a boolean.